 Terraform

-Terraform by HashiCorp is a popular infrastructure-as-code (IaC) tool that you can use to define cloud infrastructure in a concise configuration language called HashiCorp Configuration Language (HCL).
+is a popular infrastructure-as-code (IaC) tool that you can use to define cloud infrastructure in a concise configuration language called HashiCorp Configuration Language (HCL).
 Release can apply your Terraform configuration as part of your application's workflow steps.

 Terraform is extensible and can plan and execute infrastructure updates for many cloud and on-premises resources.
 To keep this guide simple, we'll focus on AWS resources only.